The

 the regulation changes mandated by the ACO for Le Mans and the Le Mans

-to 2004 had to reduce the span of their rear wing to 180 cm (from around
+to 2004 had to reduce the span of their rear wing to 1800 mm (from

-200 cm).
-The purpose was to bring older cars in line with the
+2000 mm).
+The purpose was to bring older cars in

 deep endplate inboard (and dealing with further redesign and new-parts